microsoft/service-fabric-observer/Documentation/Using.md

 ***Solution:*** AppObserver is your friend.
 Note, you can specify all app targets using either "*" or "All" (case doesn't matter).

-The configuration below specifies that AppObserver is to monitor and report thresholds breaches for a collection of metrics on all services belong to any app that is deployed to the node.
+The configuration below specifies that AppObserver is to monitor and report thresholds breaches for a collection of metrics on all services that belong to any app that is deployed to the node.

 Note that AppObserver does not (and will not) monitor fabric:/System app services.
 Also, individual targetApp configuration items will override the global configuration when the same thresholds are supplied.